Posted By:

 6. The best and safest injection sites are in the arms and legs because they have the best circulation, meaning they’ll heal the fastest.

-Note: if using an alcohol prep pad, wipe away from where you plan to inject.
+Note: If using an alcohol prep pad, wipe away from where you plan to inject.

 Reducing track marks